amboob223/wockvidnotes/wolof/wolof episode 4 negation.md

     explain what negation is
         -talk about what negtion is
         -how to negate

     vocab
         -
     run through the negation
-        -show when to put il al and show some examples
+        -show when to put ul uma and show some examples

     simulation
         - use conguagtion and grammar and negation